Vintage New Zealand Action Figure Cardbacks

-Not all of the early cards sold in New Zealand had the Toltoys logo… there were also numbers of otherwise similar cards that bore the standard Kenner logo – this mixture of product origins was necessary to meet demand.
+Not all of the early cards sold in New Zealand had the Toltoys logo… there were also numbers of otherwise similar cards that came into the country bearing the standard Kenner logo – this mixture of product origins was necessary to meet demand.
 Toltoys however, as a toy brand in general, was well known in New Zealand in its heyday, and Star Wars products bearing that company name strike a particularly nostalgic chord amongst collectors who remember them from their childhood.

 Star Wars 21-backs

 The New Zealand-made 21-back cardbacks are visibly shorter than their US counterparts.
 They are also printed on a cardstock that is noticeably less glossy on the back, resulting in muted colours and lesser-quality photos.
 The white of the chrome racetrack border on the rear of the card, in particular, has quite a dirty tint.

 In the absence of a Toltoys logo, the NZ versions of these cards may be a little harder to spot at first glance.
 There are other clues though, relating to the clear plastic figure bubbles, which had a squared-off pyramidal shape, and had an extension piece at the top (a “header” extension) unlike the rest-of-the-world’s bubble that had an extension piece at the bottom (a “footer”).
 Even if not present, the bubbles leave marks showing their shape and size.
 A couple of different bubble shapes were used, sometimes in sizes that were a poor match for the figure they contained – compare the image below of a US Walrusman card (left) and an NZ Walrusman card (right), where distinctly different bubble sizes are evident.
 The 2nd and 3rd pics below show the remnants of the squared-off, pyramidal bubble with “header extension”.